-Commencement ceremonies: held at the University of Connecticut since 1882.
-Today, Commencement ceremonies for CAHNR students is held at the beginning of May to award degrees to our graduating seniors.
+Commencement: held at the University of Connecticut since 1882.
+Today, Commencement for CAHNR/RHSA is held at the beginning of May to award degrees to our graduating students.

-Open Houses (fall and spring): give the chance for prospective (Fall) and admitted students (Spring) to visit campus and explore what UConn and CAHNR has to offer.
+Open Houses (fall and spring): gives the chance for prospective (fall) and admitted students (spring) to visit campus and explore what UConn and CAHNR/RHSA have to offer.

-Scholars’ Night (formerly Scholarships and Awards): held in the Spring, this event is a sit-down dinner to bring scholarship donors and students-recipients together to be recognized for their achievements.
-Faculty, Staff, and guests of students are also in attendance.
+Scholars’ Night (formerly Scholarships and Awards): This fall event is a sit-down dinner to bring scholarship donors and students-recipients together to be recognized for their achievements.
+Faculty, staff and guests of students are also in attendance.

 Equestrian and polo team events

-For many more events and event coordinator contact information, visit the events calendar
+For many more events and event coordinator contact information, visit the ANSC events calendar

 Plant science and landscape architecture